isaacbilyea/Bilyea_Isaac_Portfolio/README.md

 1. Clone this repository.
 2. Navigate into the project folder.
-3. Open `index.html` in your browser, or serve it locally using a development server.
+3. Open `index.php` in your browser, or serve it locally using a development server.